etendosoftware/docs/docs/developer-guide/etendo-copilot/getting-started.md

     This command will stop the Docker container running Copilot.

-## 🛠 Translation Tool: XMLTranslatorTool
+## Translation Tool: XMLTranslatorTool

 Translates the content of an XML file from one language to another, as specified within the XML.

 ### Functionality

+1. Add Copilot Translation Tool dependency in the Etendo Classic project, In `build.gradle`, add:
+    ```groovy
+    implementation('com.etendoerp:copilot.xmltranslationtool:latest.release')
+    ```
+2. Restart Doker image using `./gradlew copilot.stop` and `./gradlew copilot start` tasks

-1. The tool will translate the XML files to the language indicated when the XML file to be translated is generated, for example if the first line of the file is:
+3. The tool will translate the XML files to the language indicated when the XML file to be translated is generated, for example if the first line of the file is:

     ```xml
     <compiereTrl baseLanguage="en_US" language="es_ES" table="AD_ELEMENT" version="">